 A future experiment will be the Sowter 9990 @ 1/20 ratio.

 I have to inform you that I don’t recommended step-up ratios higher than 1/16 as extreme high ratios make problematic transformers.
 Also keep in mind that a cartridge that produces an output of less than 1/2 mV can not excite properly most step-up transformers.

 Also note that you must break free from the madness of seeking vintage shitty and rare transformers just because someone claims that they are the Holy Grail for MC cartridges.

 If you live in an industrial area, or your neighbour’s freezer causes clicks, pops and other noises in your system, an isolation transformer might be the solution to your problems – provided you first check your grounding scheme.
 A transformer with low quality core (and screen windings) is the best choice for isolating your system from ‘dirty’ mains.

 Radio frequency interference such as CB is a different problem and is not addressed by transformer isolation.

 Below is an arrangement that can be useful for electrically noisy mains environments.

 Note: This will not spice up the sound of your system nor improve stereo imaging.
 (Unless the transformer is encapsulated in a sealed bath of snake oil.)

 Single ended and Push-Pull Output Transformers

-I have to add in my favourites list the X-lent, Swedish Lundahl transformers that are a mind puzzling riddle to connect and as beautiful as a SAAB car.
+I have to add in my favourites list the X-lent, Swedish Lundahl transformers that are a riddle of how to connect and they are as beautiful as a SAAB car.